webdriverio-community/wdio-electron-service/README.md

 If you are not specifying a Chromedriver binary then the service will download and use the appropriate version for your app's Electron version.
 The Electron version of your app is determined by the version of `electron` or `electron-nighly` in your `package.json`, however you may want to override this behaviour - for instance, if the app you are testing is in a different repo from the tests.
 You can specify the Electron version manually by setting the `browserVersion` capability, as shown in the example configuration below.

-## Example Configuration
+## Configuration

-To use the service you need to add `electron` to your services array and set an Electron capability with the path to your application bundle, e.g.:
+To use the service you need to add `electron` to your services array and set an Electron capability, e.g.:

 ```js
 // wdio.conf.js